Enhanced Attendance Tracking

 Conclusion

 This project concluded with approval from Project Management, Engineering, and the VP of Highspot’s Design Studio.
-It was scheduled to go live with the app’s next release following engineering completion.
-Unfortunately, my contract with Highspot ended before the experience was implemented.
-However, if I were able to continue working on the project, next steps for it would have been to measure its performance using both customer feedback and Highspot’s ability to gather data on how companies are using the app: QR Code generation, app downloads, and feature usage.
+It was scheduled to go live with the app’s next release following Engineering completion.
+At this point, another Designer inherited the project.
+If I were to have continued, next steps would have been to measure its performance using both customer feedback and Highspot’s ability to gather data on how companies are using the app: QR Code generation, app downloads, and feature usage.
 After collecting this data, the design could be iterated upon.

 Questions to Ask